 With 65% young population and a productive workforce, India has a great opportunity to become the world leader by 2020, education is a very powerful tool and if we use it wisely it would do wonders for India as a country.

 The quality of teachers recruited at low-income schools, government schools, and mid-income schools is not up to the mark.
 They do not possess good communication skills and a thorough knowledge of the subject.

 Due to the quota system and corruption, some candidates do not even fulfill the basic requirement of training and does not even have an aptitude for teaching.
 The biggest example is a lot of students in our country studying at government schools cannot even read their textbooks properly.
+Thus inherent flaw in the education system is putting the future of our nation in jeopardy!
 The chief minister of Delhi has started a new drive, reading meals, etc. to increase their proficiency in reading so that every student can at least start understanding their textbooks which are quintessential for their learning.

 Secondly, the reason there is a lack of good teaching professionals is that it is not a very lucrative profession.
 Teachers are not incentivized enough to perform better in their jobs.
 There is no motivation available to them.
 Also, there is a lack of accountability by teachers on the students‘ performance.

 The tuition system has given birth to another kind of weed that is biases of teachers towards the students who take tuitions from them.
 Teachers do not teach properly in the classroom premises and force students to take tuitions from them if they want to have the clarity of the subject.
 It is giving a very wrong impression of the blooming minds and the future of our country.